Skip to main content

 If you're a foreign investor or hold property through certain trust structures, the surcharge land tax rate increased from 4% to 5% from January 2026.

-For a property with $1.5 million land value, that's an additional $15,000 annually on top of standard land tax—up from $12,000.
+For a property with $1.5 million land value, that's an additional $15,000 annually on top of standard land tax — up from $12,000.
+This is governed by the Land Tax Act 1956 (NSW).

 3. The 25% Ownership Rule (This Is the Big One)